Improved entanglement indicators for optical fields and its application in the event-ready experiment for bright squeezed vacuum with induced non-gaussianity: Improved entanglement indicators for two beams polarization entangled states

-We see that the global variance of Stokes vector for both subsystems is equal to the local variances of Stokes vectors for Alice and Bob and the global covariance of two Stokes vector observables.
+We see that the global variance of Stokes vector for both subsystems is equal to the local variances and global covariance of Stokes vectors for Alice and Bob that can be positive or negative.
+It reads

-First, taking into account the structure of separable states (\ref{RHOSEP}) we consider the third part of of the right hand side of (\ref{VAR1}).
-First note that: